Samy-33/blog/posts/quickblog-setup.md

 * Set up a blog repository using quickblog
 * Host it on github
 * Write a github action config to generate static files on push to `main` branch
-* Set up up a CI pipeline on cloudflare to host the site
+* Set up a CD pipeline on cloudflare to deploy the blog
-* Point a costum domain to the blog site
+* Point a custom domain to the blog site

 ## What is quickblog?
 Quickblog is a light-weight static blog engine for clojure and babashka.
 It allows you to write your posts in markdown, provides live reloading and generates SEO optimized static files.

-## Setting up quickblog [id="setup"]
+## Setting up quickblog
 Create a directory that'll hold your blogging engine and blog posts.
 I will call it `blog`.
 Inside `blog` directory, create a `bb.edn` file.
 The structure looks like the following:

 ```sh